Contents

 Work Process A. Planning Off-Site Work

-Work Process B. Procedure in the Event of Illness or Injury During Off-Site Operations
+Work Process B. Procedure in the Event of Injury or Illness in the Course of Performing Off-Site Work

-Work Process C. Work-Related Boating or Diving Operations
+Work Process C. Work-Related Boating, Diving, or Aviation Activities

 Work Process A. Planning Off-Site Work

-- The process may specify that the Environment, Safety and Health oversight of the work performed is under the jurisdiction of an agency other than the DOE.
-An example is work performed by a licensed electrician installing a current monitoring device in a commercial building in California as part of a widespread power consumption investigation project.
+Refer to the Off-site Work Safety Plan template (under development) for specifying, when applicable, that the Environment, Safety, and Health oversight of the work performed is under the jurisdiction of an agency other than DOE.
+An example of this is work performed by a licensed electrician installing a current monitoring device in a commercial building in California as part of a widespread power consumption investigation project.
 Oversight of this work is under the jurisdiction of Cal/OSHA.

 - Logistics for safe off-site work planning should address:

-Work Process B. Procedure In the Event of Illness or Injury During Off-Site Operations
+Work Process B. Procedure In the Event of Injury or Illness in the Course of Performing Off-Site Work

-When Berkeley Lab employees are injured or become ill during off-site operations, the following procedure should be followed:
+When Berkeley Lab employees are injured or become ill while conducting official business at an off-site location, the following steps shall be initiated:

-Work Process C. Work-Related Boating or Diving Operations
+Work Process C. Work-Related Boating, Diving, or Aviation Activities

-Supervisors of employees planning to engage in work-related boating or diving operations or aviation activities must contact the EHS Liaison for their division for guidelines and safety procedures relevant to their specific operation.
+Supervisors of employees planning to engage in work-related boating, diving, or aviation activities must contact their division’s EHS Liaison for guidelines and safety procedures relevant to their specific operation.

 - For off-site work related to boating or diving operations: Work must be reviewed by EHS Division for each vessel before the off-site work begins.